Program Features That Move the Needle in ELA Instruction

 - Response—Students listen to and consider the ideas of others

-After the discussion, students continue their explanation of the story through written responses, creative responses, related fiction readings, and projects linking the story to other subject areas.
+After the discussion, students continue their explanation of the story through expository writing, a creative response to the reading, cross-text activity, or a cross-curricular project.

-ELL students and less-proficient readers will benefit from Junior Great Books’ strong oral component and its focus on interpretation.
+Striving readers and ELL students benefit from Great Books’ strong oral component and its focus on interpretation.
 Support options to accompany the Shared Inquiry sequence of activities are included with each Teacher’s Edition.

 Assessment and Reflection

-Included with Junior Great Books programs are variety of assessment and reflection options for both students and teachers.
+Our 6-8 materials include a variety of assessment and reflection options for students and teachers.

-- Student learning objectives and learning spectrums to provide a simple framework for ongoing informal assessment
+- Point-of-use student learning objectives and learning spectrums to simplify informal assessment

-- Reflection forms for students and teachers to make goal setting simple and benchmarks for improvement more concrete
+- Reflection forms for students and teachers that simplify goal-setting and make benchmarks concrete

 The Great Books Foundation offers live and online professional development courses and consultation days, video coaching, and live and online planning sessions to introduce teachers to Shared Inquiry and to provide continuing assistance.
 Learning Forward has cited the Great Books Foundation’s professional development courses as effective in improving students’ learning results.